Key Policies and Spending Plans

 Have a clear focus on all disadvantaged pupils, including those with SEND and more able pupils and support pupils in becoming aspirational, confident and successful learners

 - To raise the attainment and progress of pupils eligible for pupil premium funding so that their performance compares favourably with non-pupil premium peers.

 - Address inequalities in education of pupils from low-income families and raise attainment of these pupils.

-Please see our Pupil Premium strategy policy in the list of policies below.
+Please see our Pupil Premium Strategy for this academic year below.

 At Long Lawford Primary School we look "to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs."

 British Values are woven into the whole curriculum and are promoted by all staff at every opportunity.

 As a school we welcome our duties under the Equality Act 2010.
 The general duties are to:

 - eliminate discrimination

 - advance equality of opportunity